 1. THE COLOSSEUM – THE ICON OF ROME

 Due to several earthquakes, the Colosseum suffered extensive damage over the centuries.
-The 2,000 years old icon of Imperial Home is a UNESCO World Heritage Site.
-It is also an unmissable attraction in Rome in Italy.
+Today, the 2,000 years old icon of Imperial Home is also a UNESCO World Heritage Site.
+It is surely an unmissable attraction in Rome in Italy.

 GOOD TO KNOW: